 “Wow, what a year!
 Despite the challenging backdrop, this was another record performance from the global Games Workshop team.
 We once again proved we could face any challenge head on.
 Well done to you all, thank you for your outstanding performance, commitment and resilience.

 I am pleased to report a fourth year of record constant currency sales, profit and cash generation.
 This year proved how resilient we are and how robust the Warhammer hobby is.
 I thank our customers and our partners for their continued support during the year; more so in the final period, helping us deliver a record May after more than a month of global shut down.”

 “As ever, when we say marketing at Games Workshop, we mean engaging, informing and inspiring our global community.

-We continue to be customer focused and our customers have never been more engaged – reading and interacting with more Warhammer content, more often than ever before.
-Warhammer-community.com, the cornerstone of our online marketing, had over 114 million page views in the period, nearly double that of the previous year.
-This is from over 6 million users, up 1 million from the same period last year.
-In the year, we also expanded our social media toolkit, using targeted content to re-engage our audience.
-Early indicators show a good return on spend, giving us a promising way to deliver great content to lapsed and new customers alike.
+We continue to be customer focused, keeping them at the forefront of all we do and the decisions we make.
+In return, our customers have never been more engaged – reading and interacting with more Warhammer content, more often than ever before.
+Warhammer- community.com, the cornerstone of our online presence, had over 145 million page views in the year, more than 30% growth on the previous year.
+This is from over 8 million users, up almost 40% from last year.
+In the year, we further increased our social media presence with all of our channels growing.

 Media and Entertainment